GEOGRAPHY FOR 2026 & BEYOND

 match the food to the family - PPT file

-Task 2 - Your job is to now work in small groups to produce a physical display to show the differences in weekly diets for three different countries at different levels of economic development (LIC - MIC - HIC).
-The photos above were taken by Peter Menzel and you can see better quality versions of the photos above by clicking on this link.
+Task 2 - Your job is to now work individually to produce a presentation (Canva, PowerPoint etc.) to show the differences in weekly diets for three different countries at different levels of economic development (LIC - MIC - HIC).

-You should choose three of the families above and create a display that includes
+You should choose three of the families above and create a display that includes:

 1. The three photos including the name of the family and their total weekly spend on their food